 Through Norman, I first heard of a young Japanese baseball player, Shohei Ohtani.
 Over the past few years, he has talked about Ohtani and his dream to play in Major League Baseball in the U.S. as both a hitter and a pitcher.

-Ohtani was a student of Harada's and sketched out his plan for becoming a major leaguer in Harada Method style (PDF link).
+Ohtani was a student of Mr. Sasaki, who was a student of Harada.
+Ohtani sketched out his plan for becoming a professional player in the Japanese league in Harada Method style (PDF link).
 How much did the Harada Method contribute to Ohtani's success?

 Ohtani has now fulfilled his dream, playing this season with the Los Angeles Angels of Anaheim, having a first month that has been as exciting as any player's career.
 He has won three of the six games he has started as a pitcher, nearly throwing a perfect game in his first home start.
 He's also batting .348 with five home runs in the 20 games he has played as a designated hitter.
 No player since the legendary Babe Ruth has pitched and hit so well.